Strollers Theatre is back. The reborn theater company will not close this spring, and it will continue to produce at the Bartell Community Theatre.

-It's been a rough five weeks for Strollers.
-In that time the troupe has had three different board presidents and saw at least five of its board members resign.
-The company pulled out of the shared venue it helped found, the Bartell.
-Strollers also announced that it was going to cancel the rest of its season and shut down as of April 5.
+A spiraling controversy followed.
+In the space of five weeks the company had three different board presidents and saw at least five of its board members resign.
+Strollers pulled out of the Bartell and announced that it was going on hiatus as of April 5.

-But a new Strollers board was empaneled at a meeting Monday, March 3, during which longtime leaders Leo and Lee Ann Cooper resigned.
+But a new Strollers board was formed at a meeting March 3, during which heads Leo and Lee Ann Cooper resigned.
 The refreshed board took fast action, meeting with the Bartell two days later to negotiate its continued status as a member company at the shared venue.

-The speed at which events have occurred this time worked in Strollers' favor; legalities aside, the Bartell had yet to act on the company's departure.
+The speed at which events occurred for once worked in Strollers' favor.
+The Bartell had yet to act on the company's departure.

 "What it boils down to, after a lengthy discussion, [is that] we have a contractual obligation," says Trout.
-"And second of all, the Bartell board took no action against the previous Strollers board announcement, to the press and in an e-mail to the Bartell board.
+"And second of all, the Bartell board took no action against the previous Strollers board announcement....
 The opinion of the Bartell board was that there was no change in the relationship between Strollers and the Bartell."